 South African court refuses Zuma appeal request in arms case

+There were "no merits" in the argument requesting an appeal, it ruled.
 In April, the court said a 2009 decision to drop the 783 charges against Mr Zuma was irrational.

 He has always denied taking bribes over the arms deal.